Joseph Yang Allen, MD

 |University of Texas Southwestern Medical School||medical school||Doctor of Medicine||1998|

-Dr. Allen currently serves as the Medical Director for Texas Children's Hospital the Woodlands Emergency Center, which is a 20 bed free standing community children’s hospital.
+Dr. Allen has served as the Medical Director for Texas Children's Hospital the Woodlands Emergency Center, which is a 20 bed free standing community children’s hospital from 2016-2020.
 He has previously served as the Medical Director for the Emergency Center at Texas Children’s Hospital West Campus from 2010-2016.
-Dr. Allen’s administrative roles as Medical Director include: working with TCH Woodlands administrative, nursing and physician leaders to insure the highest quality of care for all children who present with emergent illnesses and injuries.
+Dr. Allen’s administrative roles as Medical Director included: working with TCH Woodlands administrative, nursing and physician leaders to insure the highest quality of care for all children who present with emergent illnesses and injuries.
 He also served as the liaison to multiple EMS providers in the Woodlands and surrounding communities, area pediatricians and subspecialists.
 Dr. Allen is also active in representing emergency medicine within numerous hospital committees including the creation of hospital wide clinical guidelines for fever in pediatric patients and fever in cancer patients as well.
+He was awarded for these efforts in Pediatric Emergency Medicine as the recipient of the Joan Shook Faculty Award for Excellence in 2017.
+He also received the Texas Children’s Hospital the Woodlands Lead Tirelessly Annual Value Award in 2019

 Perry, A, Caviness, C, Allen JY.
-Revisit Rates and Risk of Fever in Newborns Presenting to a Major Pediatric Emergency Department.
-Pediatric Emergency Care 2013: Jan 29(1):58-62.
+Revisit Rates and Risk of Fever in Newborns Presenting to a Major Pediatric Emergency Department , Pediatr Emerg Care 2013: Jan 29(1):58-62.